lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 Note that this keygen routine outputs a serialized composite key, which contains only the ML-DSA seed.
 Implementations should feel free to modify this routine to additionally output the expanded `mldsaSK` or to make free use of `ML-DSA.KeyGen(mldsaSeed)` as needed to expand the ML-DSA seed into an expanded key prior to performing a signing operation.

+The above algorithm MAY be modified to expose an interface of `Composite-ML-DSA<OID>.KeyGen(seed)` if it is desirable to have a deterministic KeyGen that derives both component keys from a shared seed.
+Details of implementing this variation are not included in this document.

 Variations in the keygen process above and signature processes below to accommodate particular private key storage mechanisms or alternate interfaces to the underlying cryptographic modules are considered to be conformant to this specification so long as they produce the same output and error handling.
 For example, component private keys stored in separate software or hardware modules where it is not possible to do a joint simultaneous keygen would be considered compliant so long as both keys are freshly generated.
 It is also possible that the underlying cryptographic module does not expose a `ML-DSA.KeyGen(seed)` that accepts an externally-generated seed, and instead an alternate keygen interface must be used.
 Note however that cryptographic modules that do not support seed-based ML-DSA key generation will be incapable of importing or exporting composite keys in the standard format since the private key serialization routines defined in {{sec-serialize-privkey}} only support ML-DSA keys as seeds.